Pillsbury Sugar Free Brownie Review and Recipe

 - Pudding Frosting: For a less intense sugar taste, try making a frosting using Sugar-Free Pudding.
 Make the pudding thicker by adding just 1/2 of a cup of skim milk to the 3 oz box of instant pudding.
 Or you can make a thicker version of the Cooked Sugar-Free Pudding by using 1/2 the amount of milk required.

 - Brownie Pie Sundae: Mix it up by baking the brownie in a pie crust, then serving it with ice cream and hot cooked sugar-free chocolate pudding on top.
 Add Cool Whip and you have a terrific dessert.
-I served this for my husband on his birthday!
+I served this to my husband on his birthday!

 Hints for Dieters and Diabetics